pgailinas/videoqa-representation-comparison/docs/index.md

 ## Motivation

+Modern multimodal AI systems increasingly require the ability to understand both visual and temporal information in video, making VideoQA an important research area for evaluating contextual reasoning and retrieval capabilities.

 ## What Is Video Question Answering (VideoQA)

+Video Question Answering (VideoQA) is a multimodal AI task in which a system analyzes video content and generates answers to natural-language questions about events, objects, actions, and temporal relationships within the video.

 ### Why VideoQA Is Challenging

+Unlike static-image understanding, VideoQA requires simultaneous reasoning across visual content, temporal sequences, motion, scene changes, and long-context information distributed throughout a video.

 ## What Is Retrieval-Augmented Generation (RAG)

+Retrieval-Augmented Generation (RAG) combines external information retrieval with large language model reasoning to improve contextual accuracy, scalability, and response quality.

 ### Why RAG Is Useful for VideoQA

+RAG enables VideoQA systems to retrieve the most relevant frames, clips, captions, or embeddings before reasoning, helping reduce hallucinations and improve long-context video understanding.

 ## Research Objectives

+This project investigates how retrieval strategies, multimodal embeddings, and large language models interact to improve VideoQA accuracy and temporal reasoning performance.

 ## Datasets

+Multiple public VideoQA and multimodal video datasets will be evaluated to support baseline experiments, retrieval testing, and comparative analysis across different video domains.

 ## System Pipeline

+The pipeline processes raw videos through frame extraction, embedding generation, vector indexing, retrieval, and large language model inference to support end-to-end VideoQA experimentation.

 ## Planned Experiments

+The project will compare baseline VideoQA methods against RAG-enhanced approaches using multiple retrieval configurations, embedding models, and evaluation strategies.

 ## Models and Tools

+The implementation will integrate open-source multimodal models, vector databases, Python-based AI frameworks, and notebook-driven experimentation workflows.

 ## Repository Structure

+The repository is organized into modular notebooks, documentation pages, datasets, configuration files, and experimental outputs to support reproducibility and educational walkthroughs.

 ## Expected Outcomes

+The project aims to provide practical insight into multimodal retrieval architectures, VideoQA system behavior, and the effectiveness of RAG techniques for temporal video reasoning.

 ---